simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-master-file-management/index.en.md

 copy C:\Documents\report.docx D:\Backup
 ```

 Remember to include the appropriate file extensions and paths.
-Additionally, you can copy multiple files by using wildcards.
+Also, you can copy multiple files by using wildcards.
 To copy all text files from the source directory to the destination, use:

 ```bash
 copy C:\Documents\*.txt D:\Backup